 Biography of Claire E. Lewis

-Claire E. Lewis, named one of the Top 25 Women Lawyers in Indiana for 2011 by Indianapolis Monthly, has more than twenty-five years of experience in the field of elder law.
-Formerly the Chair of the Indiana State Bar Association's Elder Law Section, she currently serves as Chair of its Public Policy and Education Committees.
-An active member of the National Academy of Elder Law Attorneys (NAELA), Lewis completed a term as the first President of the Indiana chapter of NAELA and now serves on its Board of Directors.
-She also is a member of the Executive Committee of the Estate Planning Section of the Indianapolis Bar Association.
-Lewis recently completed six years of service on the Board of Directors of CICOA Aging and In-Home Solutions (formerly the Central Indiana Council on Aging), serving as Secretary of the Board during her last two year term.
+Claire E. Lewis has more than thirty years of experience in the field of elder law.
+A founding member and first Chair of the Indiana State Bar Association's Elder Law Section, she currently serves as Chair of its Public Policy Committee.
+An active member of the National Academy of Elder Law Attorneys (NAELA), Lewis was a founding member and first President of the Indiana chapter of NAELA and was re-elected as President of the organization for 2016.
+She recently completed her term on the Executive Committee of the Estate Planning Section of the Indianapolis Bar Association.
+Lewis completed six years of service on the Board of Directors of CICOA Aging and In-Home Solutions (formerly the Central Indiana Council on Aging), serving as Secretary of the Board during her last two year term.
 She also completed a term of six years on the Board of Directors of the Alzheimer’s Association of Indiana for which she chaired its Mission and Outreach Committee.

 Lewis was called upon by the State of Indiana to provide the initial review of the exams to be given to attorneys seeking the CELA (Certified Elder Law Attorney) certification.
 As a member of the Advisory Panel on Attorney Specialization for the Indiana Commission for Continuing Legal Education, she was involved in the initial approval of the elder law certification in the state of Indiana.